How to configure customer groups in Magento 2?

 Step 4: Magento 2 Customer Group Pricing

-Now that you have set up your first customer group in Magento 2, you could stop here.
-However, we want to show you how to manage your customer groups as well.
-Many online store managers find it valuable to use Magento 2 customer groups to create a special Magento 2 group price for each group.
-This enables you to offer special discounts to certain customers as part of your promotion efforts.
+Now that you have set up your first customer group in Magento 2, you can manage your customer groups further.
+Many store managers use magento 2 customer groups to create a special magento 2 group price for each group.
+This enables offering special discounts as part of promotion efforts.

 To do this, go ahead and create a new Cart Price Rule in Magento 2.
 From the admin panel, navigate to “Marketing,” “Promotions,” and then “Cart Price Rules.”
 From here, click on the “Add New Rule” button.
 Now, you will see a number of fields to fill in regarding the specific nature of this new rule.
 Make whatever changes you desire, and then navigate down to the “Customer Groups” field.
 Here, you can set this rule to apply only to certain customer groups.